awsdocs/aws-app-mesh-user-guide/doc_source/virtual_nodes.md

    + **None** – Select if your virtual node doesn't expect any inbound traffic\.

 1. Select **Additional configuration**
+**Note**
+If you want to enable Transport Layer Security \(TLS\) for an existing virtual node, then we recommend that you create a new virtual node, which represents the same service as the existing virtual node, on which to enable TLS\.
+Then gradually shift traffic to the new virtual node using a virtual router and route\.
+For more information about creating a route and adjusting weights for the transition, see [Routes](routes.md)\.
+If you update an existing, traffic\-serving virtual node with TLS, there is a chance that the downstream client Envoy proxies will receive TLS validation context before the Envoy proxy for the virtual node that you have updated receives the certificate\.
+This can cause TLS negotiation errors on the downstream Envoy proxies\.
    + \(Optional\) To configure default requirements when communicating to backend virtual services, select **Client policy defaults**\.

      [Proxy authorization](proxy-authorization.md) must be enabled for the Envoy proxy deployed with the application represented by the backend service's virtual nodes\.
 We recommend that when you enable proxy authorization, you restrict access to only the virtual nodes that this virtual node is communicating with\.
      + \(Optional\) Select **Enforce TLS** if you want to require the virtual node to communicate with all backends using Transport Layer Security \(TLS\)\.
      + \(Optional\) If you only want to require the use of TLS for one or more specific ports, then enter a number in **Ports**\.
 To add additional ports, select **Add port**\.
 If you don't specify any ports, TLS is enforced for all ports\.
      + For **Certificate discovery method**, select one of the following options\.
 The certificate that you specify must already exist and meet specific requirements\.
-For more information, see [Certificate Requirements](virtual-node-tls.md#virtual-node-tls-prerequisites)\.
+For more information, see [Certificate requirements](tls.md#virtual-node-tls-prerequisites)\.
        + **AWS Certificate Manager Private Certificate Authority** hosting – Select one or more existing **Certificates**\.
+For a complete, end\-to\-end walk through of deploying a mesh with a sample application using encryption with an ACM certificate, see [Configuring TLS with AWS Certificate Manager](https://github.com/aws/aws-app-mesh-examples/tree/master/walkthroughs/tls-with-acm) on GitHub\.
        + **Local file hosting** – Specify the path to the **Certificate chain** file on the file system where the Envoy is deployed\.
+For a complete, end\-to\-end walk through of deploying a mesh with a sample application using encryption with local files, see [Configuring TLS with File Provided TLS Certificates](https://github.com/aws/aws-app-mesh-examples/tree/master/walkthroughs/howto-tls-file-provided) on GitHub\.
    + To specify a backend virtual service that the virtual node will communicate with, choose **Add backend**\.
      + Enter a virtual service name or full Amazon Resource Name \(ARN\) for the virtual service that your virtual node communicates with\.
      + \(Optional\) If you set **Client policy defaults**, but want to override them with unique TLS settings for a backend, select **TLS settings** and then select **Override defaults**\.
        + \(Optional\) Select **Enforce TLS** if you want to require the virtual node to communicate with all backends using TLS\.
        + \(Optional\) If you only want to require the use of TLS for one or more specific ports, then enter a number in **Ports**\.
 To add additional ports, select **Add port**\.
 If you don't specify any ports, TLS is enforced for all ports\.
        + For **Certificate discovery method**, select one of the following options\.
 The certificate that you specify must already exist and meet specific requirements\.
-For more information, see [Certificate Requirements](virtual-node-tls.md#virtual-node-tls-prerequisites)\.
+For more information, see [Certificate requirements](tls.md#virtual-node-tls-prerequisites)\.
          + **AWS Certificate Manager Private Certificate Authority** hosting – Select one or more existing **Certificates**\.
          + **Local file hosting** – Specify the path to the **Certificate chain** file on the file system where the Envoy is deployed\.